ShaMan123/react-native-math-view/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
-In addition to screenshots of your app add a screenshot from [MathJax website](https://www.mathjax.org/#demo) for comparison.
+In addition to screenshots of your app add a screenshot from the [MathJax sandbox](https://www.mathjax.org/#demo) for comparison.